 As an additional bonus to signing up for all of the above, course enrollees will also receive access to recordings of Keith Underwood's Master Class at the Bloomingdale School of Music which was also recorded in front of a live in-person and online audience, in October 2016.

 Produced with invaluable help from

+New class date will be announced shortly.
 The past classes are available to stream for $40 each.
-Choose the specific topic, above, or enroll for all 12 of these classes at once for a series rate.
+Choose the specific topic, above, or enroll for all 13 of these classes at once for a series rate.
 Enrolled students receive lifetime access to the class recordings.